Skip to main content

 Academic Support

-For general questions about academic support resources, contact Emily Tuttle, at emily.m.tuttle@slu.edu.
+For general questions about Academic Support resources, contact Emily Tuttle at emily.m.tuttle@slu.edu.

 Tutoring

-To schedule an appointment, log into your mySLU account and select EAB Navigate - Student located under Applications on the Okta dashboard.
 For questions about tutoring, contact the coordinator of academic support, Melissa Burgess, at melissa.burgess@slu.edu.

 Tutoring Courses Offered